Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Scuba Diving in Pemba & Zanzibar.
 All you need to know about fish, coral conservation, prices, best dive sites, PADI dive centers & courses.
 An honest guide

-If it’s true that there has been some coral bleaching in recent years, that mostly affected the shallowest reefs.
-Snorkeling in Zanzibar thus is not what it used to be, but for divers, it’s still a paradise worth exploring, especially Pemba, which is definitely one of the best places in the world for divers.
+If it’s true that there has been some coral bleaching in recent years, it mostly affected the shallowest reefs.
+Snorkeling in Zanzibar, thus, is not what it used to be, but for divers, it’s still a paradise worth exploring, especially Pemba, which is one of the best diving destinations in the world.

 Check Also